How do I apply for the program?

 - Are not “good” with self study or do not posess the ability to keep yourself on track in an online learning environment,

-then Yoga Veda Institute may not be the right fit, and that’s okay.
+then Yoga Veda Institute may not be the right fit.

 What personal support is provided for students?